 - Users must abide by the Library Board of Trustees Meeting Room Policy

-- Light refreshments may be served.
+- Light refreshments may be served in conference and meeting rooms.
 Groups are responsible for supplies and prompt cleanup.
 The use of alcoholic beverages in county facilities is strictly prohibited except when and where specifically authorized by the county executive.

-- Assistive listening devices for the deaf or hard of hearing are available at some branches and may also be borrowed from the library's Access Services branch; call 703-324-8380 or TTY 703-324-8365 to make arrangements.
+- Assistive listening devices are available at some branches and may also be borrowed from the library's Access Services branch; call 703-324-8380 or TTY 703-324-8365 to make arrangements.
 If special accommodations are needed, please call the branch.

 - Groups using the meeting rooms are responsible for maintaining order, for compensating the library for damages to the premises, equipment or furnishings that occur during their use, and for the safekeeping of any private property brought into the library.